AdobeDocs/release-notes.en/current.md

 ![Banner](assets/experience-cloud-banner-3.png)

-Experience Cloud solutions and services are updated monthly.
-This page is your central location for finding the latest release updates, documentation, and tutorials for [!DNL Experience Cloud] and Experience Platform.
+Experience Cloud applications and services are updated monthly.
+This page is your central location for finding the latest release updates, documentation, and tutorials for [!DNL Experience Cloud] and [!DNL Experience Platform].
 You can also find new documentation for [!DNL Creative Cloud for Enterprise] and [!DNL Document Cloud].

 >[!NOTE]
 >
 >Subscribe to the monthly [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html) to receive email notifications about updates to this page.
 This page is maintained throughout the month, so please check back regularly for updates to Adobe enterprise product and Experience League documentation.

-Latest update: **May, 2021**
+Latest update: **May 12, 2021**

 * [Adobe System Status](#status)
 * [Experience Cloud UI Components, Services, and Administration](#ecloud)